 3.11.
 Snow College Concurrent Education Program (Snow CE): a consistent two-year schedule of concurrent enrollment courses that Snow College delivers through IVC.
 Snow CE courses create a pathway for secondary school students, particularly in rural high schools, to earn college credits that apply toward earning an Associate of Science or Associate of Arts degree, or satisfy scholarship requirements and other objectives that best meet students’ needs.
 Snow CE includes advisory support to participating secondary school students and their high school counselors to ensure that students’ concurrent enrollment courses align with their academic and career goals.
-Regents Policy 165 governs the Snow CE program.
+Board of Higher Education Policy 165 governs the Snow CE program.
 Funding is appropriated under Utah Code §53B-16-206.

 3.12.
 Plan for College and Career Readiness: secondary school process for academic and career planning, facilitated by school counselors with students and their parents or guardians.